cloudfoundry/cf-mysql-release/docs/proxy.md

 ## Connection handling for non-primary components ##

-If a cluster loses more than than half its nodes then the remaining nodes form a non-primary component.
-There is currently a six second grace period during which the cluster acknowledges something is wrong and gives missing nodes a chance to rejoin.
+If a cluster loses more than than half its nodes, the remaining nodes lose quorum and form a **non-primary component**.
+It is also possible an individual node to become non-primary if it is unable to connect to greater than half of the cluster due to a network partition.
+In all cases, there is a six second grace period during which the cluster acknowledges something is wrong and gives missing nodes a chance to rejoin.

 During the grace period, existing connections are maintained and new connections can be established.
 Read requests are fulfilled but write requests are suspended (requests hang).

-Once the 6 second grace period expires, nodes in primary component will return to normal function, fulfilling write requests.
+Once the 6 second grace period expires, nodes found in a **primary component** will return to normal function, fulfilling write requests.
+Nodes found in a **non-primary component** at this time will close all existing connections and new connections will not be established.

-Upon expiry of the grace period, nodes in a non-primary component will maintain existing connections and new connections can be established, but nearly all requests will receive the error `WSREP has not yet prepared this node for application use`, prompting the client to close the connection.
-Clients with open connections and hung writes will immediately receive this error and are expected to close the connection once the nodes enter a non-primary component.

 # Proxy API

 ### Proxy API

-The proxy hosts a json api at `proxy-<bosh job index>.p-mysql.<system domain>:80/v0/`
+The proxy hosts a JSON API at `proxy-<bosh job index>.p-mysql.<system domain>:80/v0/`

 Request:
 *  Method: GET